 - Place: Where will your business be located and how will that location help you increase sales?

-- Promotions: What promotional methods will you use to attract customers to your investment company?
+- Promotions: What promotional methods will you use to attract customers to your investment firm?
 For example, you might decide to use pay-per-click advertising, public relations, search engine optimization and/or social media marketing.

 - Operations Plan – here you will determine the key processes you will need to run your day-to-day operations.
 You will also determine your staffing needs.
 Finally, in this section of your plan, you will create a projected growth timeline showing the milestones you hope to achieve in the coming years.